Water Gardens 101

 Four Fundamentals of a Balanced Pond:

-- Aeration: Promotes pond and fish health.
+- Aeration: Promotes pond clarity and fish well being.

-Waterfalls and fountain features alone can't produce enough oxygen to maintain a healthy pond, but adding aeration kits such as a PondAir™ and KoiAir™ can.
+Waterfalls and fountain features alone can't produce enough oxygen to maintain a balanced pond, but adding aeration kits such as a PondAir™ and KoiAir™ can.
 This type of aeration works from the bottom up by a process called "diffused aeration".
 Diffused aeration is the air that is forced through a diffuser (chamber) by a small compressor.
 The diffuser then releases micro-bubbles through tiny perforations in the diffuser.

 The diffuser sits at the bottom of the pond where it aerates the entire water column from the bottom up which greatly increases dissolved oxygen levels throughout the pond.
-Increased oxygen levels equal to healthier fish and cleaner water.
+Increased oxygen levels equal to disease-free fish and cleaner water.
 Aeration kits are also great for freezing climates where overwintering fish is a concern.

 Filtration is essential when building a pond.
 Without it, your pond can become a toxic place for fish and overrun with algae blooms.
 There are two types of filtration to be aware of: Mechanical and Biological.